jundalisay/superb/content/en/research/aristotle/metaphysics/book-11/part-7.md

-+++
+---
+heading: "Part 7"
+title: "Principles of Science"
+date: 2015-09-20
+image: "/covers/meta.jpg"
-title= "Principles of Science" heading= "Part 7" date= "2015-09-25" author= "Aristotle" image= "/covers/meta.jpg" description= "Every science seeks certain principles and causes for each of its objects-e.g. medicine and gymnastics and each of the other sciences, whether productive or mathematical" linkb= "/research/aristotle/metaphysics/book-11/part-6" linkbtext= "Part 6" linkf= "/research/aristotle/metaphysics/book-11/part-8" linkftext= "Part 8" icon= "/icons/aris.jpg"
+description: "Every science seeks certain principles and causes for each of its objects-e.g. medicine and gymnastics and each of the other sciences, whether productive or mathematical"
-+++
+icon: "/icons/aris.jpg"
+---

 Every science seeks certain principles and causes for each of its objects-e.g. medicine and gymnastics and each of the other sciences, whether productive or mathematical.